epiclabs-io/beyondTheWallboard/README.md

 - 2017/11/17 - Added floating title to every tab. -Lucas
 - 2018/01/26 - Extending JSON config file and storing it inside window object. -Adrian
 - 2018/01/26 - Added style to Title.
 Loaded configuration from JSON. -Lucas
+- 2018/04/05 - Code cleanup. -Adrian
+- 2018/04/05 - Don't show customTitle when it is not configured. -Lucas
+- 2018/04/05 - Removing error from options page. -Adrian
+- 2018/04/05 - Loading the configuration from a JSON file. -Adrian
+- 2018/04/05 - Bugfixing. -Lucas
+- 2018/04/05 - Using the configuration loaded into local storage. -Adrian
+- 2018/04/05 - Solved bug when manually added new tab after init. -Adrian
+- 2018/04/05 - Fixed refreshWhenLeave issue. -Lucas
+- 2018/04/06 - Removed unused functions. -Lucas
+- 2018/04/06 - New feature: stop rotating when interacting. -Lucas
+- 2018/04/06 - Fixed check undefined variable. -Lucas
+- 2018/04/06 - Removed autostart from configuration file and updated README. -Adrian

 ## Authors